databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 of truth.
 This event only reports the compute _kind_ (`currentTargetType`), read straight from the connection with no key involved.

-### Known limitation: multi-root workspaces
+### Multi-root workspaces are skipped

-`setupState` is a single workspace-scoped key with no per-project namespacing, so in a multi-root workspace where one project ran setup, _every_ root reads as VPEX-active while `venvPresent` is checked against the **active** project's `.venv`.
-A never-set-up sibling root can therefore emit a spurious `venvPresent: false`.
-This is the same shared-baseline limitation the drift detector carries; the correct fix is a per-project storage schema, deferred with it.
-Multi-root Databricks workspaces are uncommon, so the skew is small.
+`setupState` is a single workspace-scoped key with no per-project namespacing, so in a multi-root workspace it can't be pinned to the active root: a never-set-up sibling root would emit a spurious `venvPresent: false` and inflate the denominator.
+Rather than record an untrustworthy reading, the gauge is **suppressed entirely** when the workspace has more than one root.
+The drift detector shares this single-key limitation (it still fires there); the real fix for both is a per-project storage schema, deferred.
+Multi-root Databricks workspaces are uncommon, so little is lost.

 ## Privacy